kign/c4wa/etc/doc/language.md

   * Your code might successfully pass through `c4wa` but still fail `wat2wasm` compilation.
-    The plan in to eventually try to verify generated code as much as possible to avoid incorrect WAT output, but it's still very much work in progress (for example, if you fail to return a value from a non-void function, you'll get a error from `wat2wasm`, not from `c4wa`).
+    The plan in to eventually try to verify generated code as much as possible to avoid incorrect WAT output, but it's still very much work in progress.
     Fortunately, since generated WAT code could be easily matched to the original code, such errors are easy to fix in the original C code (unless it is a compiler bug)
   * Your code might successfully compile with both regular compiler and `c4wa`, generate correctly working